Skip to Content

 Good for:

-The scutch hammer is the first hammer on our list that does not have a blunt face.
-According to Garage Tool Advisor, it features a double-chisel head and is used to remove, or scutch, old mortar from bricks and other material so that it can be reused.
-It is a great tool for any rockhound that doesn’t have access to a chisel or traditional pickaxe.
+The scutch hammer is the first hammer on our list with no blunt face.
+According to Garage Tool Advisor, it features a double-chisel head and is used to remove or scutch old mortar from bricks and other materials so that it can be reused.
+It is a great tool for any rockhound that doesn’t have access to a chisel or

 Bad for:

-You can check my pick for the scutch hammer here (Amazon link).
+You can check my pick for the scutch hammer by clicking the link provided (Amazon link).

-For all the hammers above, they are not specifically designed for use while rockhounding but are easily found at most home hardware stores or even a department store.
+It’s worth noting that the hammers mentioned above are not specifically designed for rockhounding purposes but can be easily found at most home hardware stores or even department stores.

-If one of your rock hammers breaks and you are looking for an emergency replacement, there is probably a hammer on this list that will get the job done in a pinch!
+In the event that one of your rock hammers breaks and you need an emergency replacement, there’s likely a hammer on this list that will get the job done in a pinch!

 Recommended Rock Hammers, Picks, Chisels & Bars For Rockhounding